14 Fun Facts About Happy Days

-Happy Days ran for 11 seasons, making it one of ABC’s longest running series (The Adventures of Ozzie and Harriet still holds first place).
+Happy Days ran for 11 seasons, making it one of ABC’s longest running series.
 It lasted longer than its many spinoffs, including Laverne & Shirley and Mork & Mindy, and it is the only show thus far in Nick at Nite history to dethrone I Love Lucy as that channel’s top-rated show.
 To paraphrase Pratt & McClain, these Happy Days facts are yours and mine; we hope you’ll share them with your friends.

 1. IT WAS SUPPOSED TO BE SET IN THE 1920S, NOT THE 1950S.